Thewbi/hci_bluetooth/README.md

 The controller is the part that is closer to the hardware.
 The host is closer to the user space application.

 When plugging in a USB bluetooth dongle, the dongle takes over the role of the controller.
-The application that talks to the USB dongle using libusb takes over the role of the host.
+The user space stack that talks to the USB dongle using libusb takes over the role of the host.

 The controller manages the hardware.
 When it gets HCI commands from the host, it will execute them and for example reset or configure the hardware.
+HCI also contains not only commands but also events that can arrive asynchronously.
+Events are used to signal that a command has been executed or that a connection request arrived amongst other things.

-The hardware takes care of the RF side (Sending and receiving data over Radio Frequency Signals)
+The hardware takes care of the RF side (Sending and receiving data over Radio Frequency Signals).
+It contains the RF hardware and implements the Link Layer (LL) and the Physical Layer (PHY) with its Baseband Radio.

 The host implements the Host part of the HCI and from there talks to the SPP, L2CAP, SDP, RFCOMM and other layers of the bluetooth stack as specified in the bluetooth core specification.
 On top of that bluetooth stack, there is an application that